abdulnouralzoubi/OCA-Task-1-Wireframe-Mockup/README.md

 This project contains the wireframe and mockup designs for overdrive home web page.
 The purpose of this task is to showcase my skills in reproducing the design of a selected web page.

 # How to View the Design
-To view the wireframe and mockup:
+To view the wireframe and mockup:<br>

-  Open the Wireframe.pdf and Mockup.pdf files online through GitHub, or in any PDF viewer.<br>You can also check the All.pdf, which contains the Original, Wireframe, and Mockup files all together side by side, from left to right.

-  or through the link on [figma](https://www.figma.com/design/HNkxyI4pFBSAxFS1OyGEQ3/Task-1-UX%2FUI-Orange---Abdulnour), where the layers is visible.
+Open the [Wireframe.pdf](OCA-Task-1-Wireframe-Mockup/Wireframe.pdf) and Mockup.pdf files online through GitHub, or in any PDF viewer.<br>You can also check the All.pdf, which contains the Original, Wireframe, and Mockup files all together side by side, from left to right.<br>Through the link on [**figma**](https://www.figma.com/design/HNkxyI4pFBSAxFS1OyGEQ3/Task-1-UX%2FUI-Orange---Abdulnour), where the layers is visible.

 The wireframe will show you the structure and layout of the site, while the mockup provides a more realistic visualization with color and design elements.